-AMD is a trademark of Advanced Micro Devices, Inc.

-AMI is a trademark of American Megatrends, Inc.

-Award is a trademark of Award Software International, Inc.

-Cyrix is a trademark of Cyrix Corporation.

-IBM, PC/AT, PS/2, and VGA are trademarks of International Business Machines Corporation.
+AMD is a trademark of Advanced Micro Devices, Inc. AMI is a trademark of American Megatrends, Inc. Award is a trademark of Award Software International, Inc. IBM, PC/AT, PS/2, and VGA are trademarks of International Business Machines Corporation.
 Intel and Pentium II are trademarks of Intel Corporation.
 Microsoft Windows® is a registered trademark of Microsoft Corp.
 SMC is a trademark of Standard Microsystems Corporation.

-RTL is a trademark of Realtek Semi-Conductor Co., Ltd.

-C&T is a trademark of Chips and Technologies, Inc.

-UMC is a trademark of United Microelectronics Corporation.

-ITE is a trademark of Integrated Technology Express, Inc.

-SiS is a trademark of Silicon Integrated Systems Corp.
+RTL is a trademark of Realtek Semi-Conductor Co., Ltd. C&T is a trademark of Chips and Technologies, Inc. UMC is a trademark of United Microelectronics Corporation.
+ITE is a trademark of Integrated Technology Express, Inc. SiS is a trademark of Silicon Integrated Systems Corp.
 VIA is a trademark of VIA Technology, Inc.